Updated: Jul 17

 This device is also evident in the campfire scene, I have reimagined a fire as a swarm of fireflies, owls and snakes, instead of flames.

-The humble colour wheel
+The humble colour wheel and illustrations for picture books

 Most humans like colour, so a decent array, in harmony, with different combinations does wonders to feed the eyes hungry for beauty and play.